- Leadership Programme

 High Leigh Conference Centre, 4-7 July 2016

-The Ethics and Social Theology Group joins with other TF groups this year.
-Plenary speakers include KLICE Senior Research Fellow, Emeritus Professor Oliver O’Donovan (Edinburgh) and former KLICE Advisory Council chair Professor Julian Rivers (Bristol).
-KLICE Senior Research Fellow Andrew Goddard will also speak.
-The programme can be downloaded from here.
-Register for the event here.
+The Ethics and Social Theology Group joined with other TF groups this year.
+Plenary speakers included KLICE Senior Research Fellow, Emeritus Professor Oliver O’Donovan (Edinburgh) and former KLICE Advisory Council chair Professor Julian Rivers (Bristol).
+KLICE Senior Research Fellow Andrew Goddard also spoke.
+The programme is here.

-Creation Care and the Gospel KLICE is co-sponsoring this talk by Chris Wright on what care for creation has to do with the Christian faith.
+Creation Care and the Gospel KLICE co-sponsored this talk by Chris Wright on what care for creation has to do with the Christian faith.
 Chris Wright is International Missions Director of the Langham Partnership, former Chair of the Lausanne Theology Working Group and author of numerous books on Christian ethics and the theology of mission.
-There will also be contributions from Las Newman (Lausanne International Director-Designate) from Jamaica and Ed Brown (Executive Director, Care of Creation) from the USA.
+There were also contributions from Las Newman (Lausanne International Director-Designate) from Jamaica and Ed Brown (Executive Director, Care of Creation) from the USA.

-The event also includes the UK launch of the new book Creation Care and the Gospel: Reconsidering the Mission of the Church, edited by Colin Bell of KLICE and Robert S White.
-Copies will be on sale for £12 (normal sale price £20).
+The event also included the UK launch of the new book Creation Care and the Gospel: Reconsidering the Mission of the Church, edited by Colin Bell (KLICE) and Robert S White (Faraday Institute).

 Reconsidering Religious Radicalism